North of Familiar

 A Woman's Story of Homesteading and Adventure in the Canadian Wilderness

-In 1974, Terry Milos moved to rural northern Canada, to pursue her dream of homesteading.
-Following the seventies trend of the back-to-landers she and her partner left the city life for what they imagined would be a simpler existence.
-Sometimes humorous and often insightful, North of Familiar is the story of a woman who learned to hunt, fish, and live off the land in what most would consider an utterly hostile and unbelievably cold environment.
+In 1974, Terry Milos moved to rural northern Canada to pursue her dream of homesteading.
+Following the seventies trend of the back-to-the-landers, she and her partner left the city life for what they imagined would be a simpler existence.
+Sometimes humorous and often insightful, North of Familiar is the story of a woman who learned to hunt, fish and live off the land in what most would consider an utterly hostile and unbelievably cold environment.

-After a few months of cobbling together a living, Terry reluctantly leaves the north to further her education but with a dream of returning as a teacher.
-A year later Terry accepts a job in the small town of Atlin where she grows to expect the unexpected.
-Terry’s adventures in the north push her beyond the familiar as she tries to apply her street savvy skills to negotiate a desolate mountain trail, or mush her dogs to school when the deep cold renders her car useless.
-But there are also times when unfamiliar becomes pure fear, such as when the pilot of a bush plane on which she is the only passenger falls asleep, sending the plane on a downward descent, or when a strange man is repeatedly seen lurking in the woods by Terry’s cabin after a trapper mysteriously goes missing.
+After a few months of cobbling together a living, Milos reluctantly left the north to further her education but with a dream of returning as a teacher.
+A year later she accepted a job in the small town of Atlin where she learned to expect the unexpected.
+Terry’s adventures in the north pushed her beyond the familiar as she applied her street savvy skills to negotiate a desolate mountain trail, or mush her dogs to school when the deep cold rendered her car useless.
+But there were also times when the unfamiliar became pure fear, such as when the pilot of a bush plane on which she was the only passenger fell asleep, sending the plane on a downward descent, or when a strange man was repeatedly seen lurking in the woods by Terry’s cabin after a trapper mysteriously went missing.

 North of Familiar is about coming to grips with life in the bush far away from the luxuries of the city.
-In Carcross, Carmacks, Dawson City and Old Crow, Terry navigates the cultural differences between her urban upbringing and the communities of Canada’s Indigenous north.
-In spite of the harsh country, Terry survives and thrives, while raising a family and becoming a part of a strong and unique community.
-This story is not only entertaining and inspiring, it is also a story of joy, friendship, and change.
+In Carcross, Carmacks, Dawson City and Old Crow, Milos navigated the cultural differences between her urban upbringing and the communities of Canada’s Indigenous north.
+In spite of the harsh country, Terry survived and thrived, while raising a family and becoming a part of a strong and unique community.
+This story is not only entertaining and inspiring, it is also a story of joy, friendship and change.